oristopo/nanoTAPR/README.md

 The Reference Level control can also be set to positive values.
 This is useful when measuring DUT's (such as amplifiers) with output magnitudes near or above 0 dB.
 Note that the dynamic range of the VNA only extends a few dB above 0 dB.
-[An external attenuator should be used if the DUT has any amount of]{.underline} [gain.]{.underline}
+`An external attenuator should be used if the DUT has any amount of  gain.`

 The on-screen amplitude display values on the left-side of the display screen automatically adjust when you change the value of the reference